HBS Books

 “Of the class of 1985, who graduated into one of the great stock market booms, sixty-five were prosecuted for securities violations.”

-Ethics, especially in a book about HBS is really interesting and really funny12.
-Broughton doesn’t fail to make that message clear.
-A particular case was when Broughton found out that most his classmates “cooked their books” to receive more financial aid by clearing their own personal accounts.
-The other was the more philosophical discussion of even the idea of “business ethics” in light of the goal to “make profits”.
-If the market will punish people efficiently as well as reward, doesn’t it make sense to try to lie, cheat, kill and steal?.
+Ethics, especially in a book recollecting business cool, is interesting and funny1 2.
+Broughton doesn’t fail to pass the message along.
+A memorable case was when Broughton found out most of his classmates “cooked their books” to receive more financial aid by clearing their accounts.